Harvard University Band: Band leadership

 The Band is led by a Senior Staff consisting of five officers:

 Manager: Oversees finances and activity bookings.
-The current Manager is Ameera Rahman '27.

 Drill Master: Writes and directs the field shows for football games; coordinates the cheers during hockey games.
-The current Drill Master is Jonathan Slohoda '27.

 Student Conductor: Conducts and writes arrangements.
-The current StudCon is Mei Fujimura '27.

 Drum Major: Serves as the leader for field and parade performances; assists in conducting with a mace; acts as the liaison with other Ivy Bands and coordinator of all away trips.
-The current Drum Major is Erick Contreras-Rodriguez '27.

 Schneider: Coordinates the social activities of the Band and maintains and bolsters esprit de corps.
-The current Schneider is Gracie Simonson '26.

 The senior staff uniforms vary from the standard uniform.
 The Drum Major wears a tuxedo, red bow tie, and carries a mace, the Drill Master wears a black trench coat, the Student Conductor wears a HUB bow tie, the Manager wears a unique black hat, and the Schneider wears a green tie.

 Junior Staffers, who often later become Senior Staffers, work to build up band loyalty and spirit, and themselves provide the core active membership.
 Junior staff is composed largely of committees under each of the Senior Staff members: